sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

         * tstr => any,
     }

-    ; An "indexgroup" lists a bunch of routing indices that apply to the same ; SNIPs.
-There may be multiple indexgroups in the case when we want to ; have the same relay appear in more than one SNIP with different indices ; for some reason.
+    ; An "index group" lists a bunch of routing indices that apply to the same ; SNIPs.
+There may be multiple index groups when a relay needs to appear ; in different SNIPs with routing indices for some reason.
     IndexGroup = {
         ; A list of all the indices that are built for this index group.
         ; An IndexId may appear in at most one group per ENDIVE.